OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/list-projects.md

 position: 210
 ---

-The [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) can be used to list the project in your octopus instance.
+The [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) can be used to list the project in your Octopus instance.

 ```text
 Lists all projects.